tpwo/pyzet/README.md

 Pyzet uses pytest and tox to run automatic tests.
-Use `pytest` command to test against the current Python version, or use `tox` to test against all supported Python versions (you, of course, have to install them first).
+Use `pytest` command to test against the current Python version, or use `tox` to test against all supported Python versions (you have to install them first).
 Tox will also allow you to easily measure test coverage along with generating a coverage report.
 [Pre-commit](https://pre-commit.com/) is also configured as one of tox's envs, but it can be run independently depending on your preference.

 Automatic test coverage is good, but still not ideal at this point, and